aman-bhatia94/zoom-api/README.md

 # zoom-api

-NOTE: Add the http://ngrok.io/  url to whiteurl on zoom before testing the bot
+NOTE: Add the http://ngrok.io  url to whiteurl on zoom before testing the bot, dont add / after .io
 NOTE: If you are using intellij and get errors on import statements, invalidate caches and restart your intellij environment

 1. Extract your zip file